st-howard/personal-website/_posts/2022-09-18-Diffusing_Digits.md

 Once the model has been trained, we can sample the model to create digits.
 Or more accurately create a sample which is within the learned distribution of the training samples, since some generated samples look like an alien's numbering system, a mish-mash of the numbers 0-9.

 To sample images, the Diffusers library has several pipelines.
-However, [I found that these pipelines don't work for single channel images](https://github.com/huggingface/diffusers/issues/488).
+However, [I found that these pipelines don't work for single channel images](https://github.com/huggingface/diffusers/issues/488) ([which is now fixed!](https://github.com/huggingface/diffusers/pull/1025)).
 So I created a small function which samples the images, with an optional argument for saving off each step.
 Importantly, the function needs to have a `torch.no_grad()` decorator so the model doesn't accumulate the history of the forward passes.

 ```python